statechannels/statechannels/packages/wallet/notes/structuring-the-wallet.md

 }
 ```

-Processes have access to their own state and the engine's shared state (but _not_ the state of other processes).
+Processes have access to their own state and the wallet's shared state (but _not_ the state of other processes).

-Shared engine state currently includes the `channelStore` and the `outbox`.
+Shared wallet state currently includes the `channelStore` and the `outbox`.

 ## Triggering processes